davidtucker/davidtucker-blog/contents/articles/introduction-to-wintersmith/index.md

 This command will install Wintersmith globally on your machine.
 You can now utilize the command line utility to create a new Wintersmith site, build a site that has been created, or preview the site using the included preview server.

 > Yes, <b>Wintersmith does install globally</b>.
 In addition, it doesn't have the separation between the cli module and the actual core module (as you might have noticed in projects like <a href="https://github.com/gruntjs/grunt" target="_blank">grunt</a>).
 This means that you will need to use the same version of Wintersmith for all of the projects on your machine (or switch versions manually).
-While this is a bit of a limitation, I do think it is a small one that I can live with.
+While this is a bit of a limitation (and not a best practice for node modules moving forward), I do think it is a small one that I can live with.

 ### Creating a New Site